jamesantrobus/jamesantrobus.github.com/_posts/2012-02-01-blogging-with-github-pages-and-jekyll.md

 {{ "{% endfor" }} %}
 {% endhighlight %}

 When the Jekyll command is ran the \_posts directory gets traversed and parsed to list out the posts in the static site generated.
+Posts can be written in a few different formats but Markdown is what I'm using for [this post][5].

 Admittedly I didn't see the point of Jekyll a while ago.
 If you're going to deal with posts, categories and tags it must be better to use a database rather than plain-text files, right?
 It certainly won't be for everyone but I love the simplicity.